 The recipe makes about 12-14 pistachio sufganiot

 Weigh all ingredients in advance.
-If the milk is cold, warm it up for a minute or two on low heat.
+If the milk is cold, warm it up for a minute on low heat.
 If the butter is cold, soften it in the microwave in 5-second pulses.
 Lightly grease a big bowl and set it aside.

 Put flour, sugar and yeast in the mixer bowl.
 Whisk until uniform.
 Attach the dough hook to the mixer and turn it on, on low speed.